 Grizzly bear observations and mortality from public and agency sightings or records were appended to databases.
-These databases include information from the U.S. and Canada.
-The file includes over 1,900 credible sightings, tracks, scats, digs, hair, and trail camera photographs dating from 1960 (Fig. 3) and over 135 mortalities dating from 1949 (Table 1, Appendix Table 2, Fig. 3).
+These databases include information from the U.S. and Canada from 1982-2021.
+The file includes over 2,100 credible sightings, tracks, scats, digs, hair, and trail camera photographs dating from 1960 (Fig. 3) and over 135 mortalities dating from 1949 (Table 1, Appendix Table 2, Fig. 3).
+These detections were combined with more than 300 corral or rub photographs of bears collected by this study.
 Credible sightings were those rating 4 or 5 on the 5-point scale (see page 9).
-Sixty-three instances of grizzly bear mortality were detected inside or within 16 km of the CYE during 1982-2020 (Table 1).
-Sixty-three credible sightings were reported to this study that rated 4 or 5 (most credible) during 2020.
-Forty-five of these sightings occurred in the Yaak portion of the CYE and 18 sightings occurred in the Cabinet Mountains portion of the CYE (Table 2 and Fig. 3).
+Sixty-three instances of grizzly bear mortality were detected inside or within 10 mi (16 km) of the CYE during 1982-2021 (Table 1).
+Eighty-one credible sightings were reported to this study that rated 4 or 5 (most credible) during 2021.
+Fifty-two of these sightings occurred in the Yaak portion of the CYE and 29 sightings occurred in the Cabinet Mountains portion of the CYE (Table 2 and Fig. 3) during 2021.
 Sightings of females with young or mortalities that occur outside the recovery zone are counted in the closest BMU.
 Two grizzly bear cubs believed dead in 2018 when their mother was killed were found to be alive in 2019 and were removed from the mortality list.

 Recovery Target 1: 6 females with cubs over a running 6-year average both inside the recovery zone and within a 10-mile area immediately surrounding the recovery zone.

-Fourteen credible sightings of a female with cubs occurred during 2020 in Bear Management Units (BMUs) 5, 6, 11, 12, 13, 14, and 15 (Tables 2, 3, 4, 5, Fig. 4 and 5).
-There appeared to be 5 unduplicated females with cubs in the recovery area or within 10 miles during 2020.
-Thirteen credible sightings of a female with yearlings or 2-year-olds occurred in BMU 6, 11, 13, 14, 15, 16, 17, and 18.
-Unduplicated sightings of females with cubs (excluding Canada) varied from 2-5 per year and averaged 3.3 per year from 2015-2020 (Tables 3, 4).
+Two credible sightings of a female with cubs occurred during 2021 in Bear Management Unit (BMU) 6 (Tables 2, 3, 4, 5, Fig. 4 and 5).
+There appeared to be 2 unduplicated females with cubs in the recovery area or within 10 miles during 2021.
+Twenty-one credible sightings of a female with yearlings or 2-year-olds occurred in BMUs 1, 2, 5, 11, 12, 13, 14, 15, 16, and 17.

+Females with young identified in the 10-mile buffer were counted in the nearest BMU.
+Unduplicated sightings of females with cubs (excluding Canada) varied from 2-5 per year and averaged 3.3 per year from 2016-2021 (Tables 3, 4).
 This target has not been met.